Dark ‘Joker’ wins top Venice Film Festival prize

 Todd Phillips’ dark comic book film “Joker” won the Golden Lion Award at the 76th Venice International Film Festival on Saturday and cemented its place as a legitimate contender for the rest of the awards season.

 Jury president Lucretia Martel announced the winners of the prestigious award during a ceremony on the Lido.
-The Golden Lion previously put a spotlight films that went to be major awards season players, such as “Roma” and “The Shape of Water,” which would go on to win best picture.
+The Golden Lion previously put a spotlight on films that went on to be major awards season players, such as “Roma” and the film academy’s 2018 best picture winner, “The Shape of Water.”

 “I want to thank Warner Bros. and DC for stepping out of their comfort zone and taking such a bold swing on me and this movie,” Phillips said with star Joaquin Phoenix by his side on stage.